 And remember, if you are delivering something (whether food, gifts, flowers) you could text beforehand to say that you are going to deliver something and you will leave it on the door step at a certain time.
 This means that she has the option of opening the door to you if she feels up to seeing you, but if not then she doesn’t have to be disturbed.

 Thank you for reading this.
-I know that by just reading this page, you are a friend who cares ♥
+We know that by just reading this page, you are a friend who cares ♥